 Located within Mongolia’s Orkhon Valley, a national park in the Övörkhangai Region of Central Mongolia, Genghis Khan Retreat is a Force for Good and beyond-the-expected summer retreat in a vast remoteness with purpose.
 Owned by the inspiring Giercke Family, it is their purpose to help secure the preservation of the traditional Mongolian nomadic culture and improve the quality of life for their Mongol family and community for a sustainable future.

-It was the summer place for Genghis Khan and his army, 25km west of the historic capital of the Mongol Empire Kharkhorin.
-Unspoilt panoramic views of beautiful rolling hills with a river gracefully snaking into the distance below and granite formations from previous volcanic activity surround this spectacular place.
+It was the summer place for Genghis Khan and his army with unspoilt panoramic views of rolling hills, a river snaking into the distance below and granite formations from previous volcanic activity surround this spectacular place.
 Genghis Khan Retreat offer luxurious comfort in the wilderness in traditional Mongolian style ‘gers’ made from local materials: wood from forests, yak felt insulation from local livestock, horse hair for rope, camel leather to bind; specially crafted beds and furniture, wood-burning stoves and high-quality cashmere blankets.
 Guests can connect with nature while exploring the steep on horse riding expeditions, kayaking, rock climbing and mountain biking in rugged and breath-taking landscapes with local Nomad guides.
 View and directly book Genghis Khan Retreat HERE.

 The average person produces 4.4 lbs. of trash every day and with pollution and waste on the rise, it is vital to make small steps towards living a more sustainable lifestyle.
 We can do this by making small, everyday changes in our habits and routines to cut out single-use plastics.
 Zero Waste MVMT partnered with onetreeplanted.org, and made it their goal to help plant trees with every purchase and promote reforestation globally.
-Purchase Zero Waste Starter Kit HERE
+Shop HERE

 Imagine how many trees could be planted if everyone on the planet gave a tree instead of more useless stuff.
 Forests Without Frontiers is doing their part to restore nature and aim to plant one million trees by 2025.
 Founded by Nicoleta Carpineanu, a Romanian artist and environmental activist, a DJ and producer of music and film under the name Nico de Transilvania, she is using music and arts to engage with reforestation and restoring eco-systems.